MicrosoftDocs/sdk-api/sdk-api-src/content/msacm/ns-msacm-acmfilterdetails.md

 ### -field dwFilterIndex

 Index of the filter about which details will be retrieved.
 The index ranges from zero to one less than the number of standard filters supported by an ACM driver for a filter tag.
-The number of standard filters supported by a driver for a filter tag is contained in the <b>cStandardFilters</b> member of the <a href="https://docs.microsoft.com/windows/desktop/api/msacm/ns-msacm-tacmfiltertagdetails">ACMFILTERTAGDETAILS</a> structure.
+The number of standard filters supported by a driver for a filter tag is contained in the [ACMFILTERTAGDETAILS](/windows/win32/api/msacm/nf-msacm-acmfilterdetails)a> structure.
 The <b>dwFilterIndex</b> member is used only when querying standard filter details about a driver by index; otherwise, this member should be zero.
 Also, this member will be set to zero by the ACM when an application queries for details on a filter; in other words, this member is used only for input and is never returned by the ACM or an ACM driver.

 ### -field dwFilterTag